mebauer/data-analysis-using-python/1-reading-writing-files/README.md

 Part 1: Data Loading, Storage, and File Formats

 **Introduction**
 Part 1 of this series displays various ways to read (load) and write (save) data using the Python programming language.
 I have chosen to work with datasets exclusively from NYC Open Data.
-Additionally, we will go through common fle formats found on NYC Open Data such as comma-separated values (csv), JavaScript Object Notation (json), shapefiles (i.e. format for geometric location and attribute information), and zip files.
+Additionally, we will go through common file formats found on NYC Open Data such as comma-separated values (csv), JavaScript Object Notation (json), shapefiles (i.e. format for geometric location and attribute information), and zip files.

 There are three parts to my project as follows: